 Interstate 195 links the Maine Turnpike with the city of Saco and the town of Old Orchard Beach in York County.

-The Saco Industrial Spur was included in original Maine Interstate Highway plans.
-The route however remained proposed until 1980, when construction finally broke ground on the freeway.
-I-195 opened initially from Industrial Park Road (Exit 1) east to U.S. 1 (Exit 2) in 1982.
-This included the 0.87 mile freeway extension (inventoried by MaineDOT as Route 5195S) east to Route 5 (Ocean Park Road).
+Interstate 195 remained a proposed route until 1980, when construction finally broke ground on the freeway.
+The spur opened initially from Industrial Park Road (Exit 1) east to U.S. 1 (Exit 2) in 1982.
+This included the 0.87 mile long freeway extension (inventoried by MaineDOT as Route 5195S) east to Route 5 (Ocean Park Road).
 The remaining half mile link to the Maine Turnpike opened in 1983.2,3